TzeCMok/TzeCMok/README.md

 ## Hi there 👋

-🌱 I’m currently learning data science in bootcamp hosted by CoHrammar & HyperionDev
+I'm Tze Chung, a data science enthusiast currently learning in a bootcamp hosted by CoHrammar & HyperionDev.

+I'm originally from Hong Kong, where I spent five years as a programmer working with Java and SAP Commerce.
+While I'm still getting used to the Pythonic way of doing things, I'm excited to learn more about data.

+Feel free to check out my projects and let's connect!

 <!--
 **TzeCMok/TzeCMok** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.